-- Lisa Hatfield will register students for the FE with the registrar - Submit progress report to Lisa Hatfield by given deadline - Let Lisa Hatfield know of any concerns - Keep faculty adviser updated - Submit final report to Lisa Hatfield by given deadline - Submit culminating experience integrative paper to Lisa Hatfield by given deadline - Complete FE survey
+- The Biostatistics field experience coordinator will register students for the FE with the registrar - Submit progress report to the Biostatistics field experience coordinator by given deadline - Let the Biostatistics field experience coordinator know of any concerns - Keep faculty adviser updated - Submit final report to the Biostatistics field experience coordinator by given deadline - Complete FE survey

-^{}The comprehensive exam will be scheduled twice a year, once in the middle of spring quarter and once toward the end of summer quarter.
+The comprehensive exam will be scheduled twice a year, once in the middle of spring quarter and once toward the end of summer quarter.
 Students will be advised when to take the comprehensive exam.